-Requirement: Students MUST have a computer with the ability to install an Intel-based virtual machine.
-Apple M1 chips are NOT natively compatible with the course virtual machine, and you should plan to utilize an Intel-based architecture if possible.
-See https://www.heinz.cmu.edu/heinz-shared/files/pdf/laptop-program-guidelines-2021.pdf Note: This course will include labs that involve the installation, configuration, and programming of multiple databases.
-It is strongly recommended that students have some experience with programming languages (e.g., Java, Python, HTML, SQL) and command-line interfaces (Windows Command Prompt, Unix shell).
+Requirement: Students MUST have a computer with the ability to install a virtual machine.

+Note: This course will include labs that involve the installation, configuration and programming of multiple databases.
+It is strongly recommended that students have some experience with programming languages (e.g. Java, Python, HTML, SQL) and command-line interfaces (Windows Command Prompt, Unix shell).